News and Media

 This exciting new partnership will allow Boise State faculty to work one-on-one with Conversation editors to write and publish short articles (800-1,000 words) on topics related to their research, while potentially reaching millions of readers.

 Several Boise State faculty already have contributed to The Conversation, including: Brittany Brand on the unexpected eruption of Chile’s Calbuco volcano; Steven Feldstein on fatal U.S. airstrikes under the Trump administration; Jen Schneider on the coal industry’s rhetorical playbook; Jodi Brandt on our global sand crisis; John Freemuth (a prolific contributor) most recently on Interior Sec.
 Zinke’s proposal to shrink national monuments; Troy Rohn on public fears about early-onset Alzheimer’s; Justin Vaughn on George W.’s legacy during Jeb Bush’s presidential run; and Shelton Woods on the history behind Philippine President Duterte’s Obama insult.

-This is just a sample of the great work faculty have already published on The Conversation; for a complete list of Boise State contributions, click here.
+This is just a sample of the great work faculty have already published on The Conversation; for a complete list of Boise State contributions, see The Conversation: Boise State.

 Now that Boise State is a supporting member, The Conversation wants to hear from you: our faculty and academic researchers.
 Boise State will be hosting a few information sessions on campus, dates TBA.
 In the meantime, please see below on how to pitch a story, or contact Cienna Madrid at CiennaMadrid@Boisestate.edu with questions.

 The Conversation reacts to current and breaking news with expert analysis and help set the news agenda with ideas originating in academia.
 Their editors consider four things in a pitch:

 - Is it of interest to a general audience?
 Our articles are read across the United States and internationally by non-academics.
 What does a lay person want or need to know?